2011–2013 Russian protests: Speakers on Sakharov Avenue

-Speakers have been arranged by Alexey Navalny, Garry Kasparov, Boris Nemtsov, and Vladimir Tor, based on the principle of representation of different political forces.
+Speakers have been arranged by Alexei Navalny, Garry Kasparov, Boris Nemtsov, and Vladimir Tor, based on the principle of representation of different political forces.
 The last speaker was Grandfather Frost who wished everyone a "Happy New Year".

 Nemtsov phone conversations controversy

 On 19 December, Lifenews.ru news portal published a recording of phone conversations ascribed to Boris Nemtsov, the leader of PARNAS People's Freedom Party, and one of the main organizers of the demonstration on Bolotnaya square on 10 December.
 According to one of the recordings, which were called by Nemtsov himself "partially authentic, partially montaged and partially fake", he considers protesters "lemmings" (Russian: "хомячки"), "timid penguins" from Facebook and Vkontakte social networks, and claims he is "forced to represent" these people.
 In other recordings, he used profanities and referenced to the sexual life of some other leaders of the demonstration.
-He also called another prominent leader of protests, Alexey Navalny "a specialist of manipulating the internet mob".
+He also called another prominent leader of protests, Alexei Navalny "a specialist of manipulating the internet mob".
 Nemtsov later apologized to several leaders he characterized in these conversations, but not to protesters, and claimed that people that made recordings available to the public committed a crime.
 Lifenews.ru claimed at least 3 million visitors coming to the site during the day, and the site was not accessible for some time.